dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 4. **Adjust Match appropriately.**</br>
 If target platform has many possible resolutions that vary in the orientation, it is important to make sure that UI scales correctly.
 Depending on the prevailing shape of the content on a certain canvas, adjust the Match accordingly.

-Here is an example how different Match setting effect a **centered 1000*800 rectangle** (that could be an inventory menu in a PC game that usually has a landscape-aligned shape:
+Here is an example how different Match setting effect a **centered 1000*800 rectangle** (that could be an inventory menu in a PC game that usually has a landscape-aligned shape):

 ![Alt](match_example.png)